astronomy-commons/lsdb/docs/performance.rst

 Some observations from the plot:

-* Construction of the ``SkyCoord`` objects in astropy is the most time-consuming step, on this step spherical coordinates are converted to Cartesian, so `match_coordinates_sky` has less work to do comparing to other algorithms.
+* Construction of the ``SkyCoord`` objects in astropy is the most time-consuming step; in this step spherical coordinates are converted to Cartesian, so `match_coordinates_sky` has less work to do comparing to other algorithms.
 So if your analysis doesn't require the ``SkyCoord`` objects anywhere else, it would be more fair to add up the time of the `SkyCoord` objects construction and the `match_coordinates_sky` execution.
 * All algorithms but LSDB have a nearly linear dependency on the number of rows in the input catalogs starting from a small number of rows.
 LSDB has a constant overhead associated with the graph construction and Dask overhead, which is negligible for large catalogs, where the time starts to grow linearly.
 * LSDB is the only method allowing to parallelize the cross-matching operation, so we run it with 1, 4, 16, and 64 workers.
 * 16 and 64-worker cases show the same performance, which shows the limits of the parallelization, at least with the hardware setup used in the analysis.
-* Despite the fact that LSDB's crossmatching algorithm does more job converting spherical coordinates to Cartesian, it's getting faster than astropy's algorithm for the large catalogs, even with a single worker.
-This is probably due to the fact that LSDB utilises batching approach, which allows to grow less deep k-D trees for each partition of the data, and thus less time is spent on the tree traversal.
+* Despite the fact that LSDB's crossmatching algorithm does similar work converting spherical coordinates to Cartesian, it's getting faster than astropy's algorithm for larger catalogs, even with a single worker.
+This is probably due to the fact that LSDB utilises a batching approach, which constructs shallower k-D trees for each partition of the data, and thus less time is spent on the tree traversal.

 Summarizing, the cross-matching approach implemented in LSDB is competitive with the existing tools and is more efficient for large catalogs, starting with roughly one million rows.
-Also, LSDB allows to work with out-of-memory datasets, which is not possible with astropy and smatch, and not demonstrated in the analysis.
+Also, LSDB allows work with out-of-memory datasets, which is not possible with astropy and smatch, and not demonstrated in the analysis.

 The complete code of the analysis is available `here <https://github.com/lincc-frameworks/notebooks_lf/tree/main/sprints/2024/05_30/xmatch_bench>`_.